Middle East nuclear weapon free zone: History

 As of 2014, three countries in the Middle East have been found in non-compliance with their IAEA safeguards obligations under the NPT: Iraq, Iran and Syria.
 Of these cases, Iran and Syria remain unresolved.

 In 2017, civil society activists and disarmament experts established the Middle East Treaty Organization (METO) to create opportunities for track 1.5 and track 2 diplomatic efforts, and generally advocate for a WMDFZ in the Middle East (MEWMDFZ).
 As an international non-governmental organization (NGO), METO's mission is in the spirit of the 2013 initiatives calling to expand the proposed MENWFZ to all weapons of mass destruction.
 Since their founding, METO has organized a series of roundtable conferences and negotiations among Middle Eastern diplomats, security experts, and former diplomats to negotiate on a draft treaty text for establishing such a zone.

 The draft treaty text facilitated by METO's process was brought to the United Nations General Assembly by Egypt on 22 December 2018, alongside a proposal to launch an annual conference to discuss the zone.
 The UN General Assembly resolved to convene an annual meeting on the establishment of a Middle East WMDFZ.
 The first annual conference was held from 18 November to 22 November 2019 at UN Headquarters in New York, presided over by the UN Permanent Representative from Jordan.
 Almost all states of the region attended the conference, including the 22 members of the Arab League and Iran, as well as four nuclear-armed states China, France, Russia, and the United Kingdom, alongside other observer states and international organizations.
 The only regional country that did not participate was Israel.

+They agreed to meet again from 16 to 20 November 2020.
+That meeting was postponed until 29 November 2021 - 03 December 2021 because of COVID.

+The third conference was held 14–18 November 2022, with the fourth scheduled for 13 to 17 November 2023.